shadowga/website/_docs/1/d-punishment.md

 title: 1d.
 Punishment
 permalink: /docs/1/d-punishment/
 ---
+When members aren't doing the right thing, admins are capable of punishing them.
+Administrators are given commands that can stun or ban people when they break the conduct policy.
+Admins can be more strict depending on the offense's severity.

 ## Appealing
 Most bans are temporary and eventually expire, but members are always given the opportunity to appeal before that time has passed.